21 Computer Science (CS) CV Examples For 2025

 Add all important info

-• When the hiring manager opens your computer science design CV, the header is what immediately grabs their attention, so how about ensuring it’s spot-on before clicking send?
+• When the hiring manager opens your computer science design CV, the header is what immediately grabs their attention, so how about ensuring it’s spot-on before hitting the send button?

-• Your CV header is better equipped with your full name (which can be in capitals), updated phone number, current location, a hyperlink to your LinkedIn profile, and email address.
-Regarding the latter, choose something professional, such as [email protected], without random numbers, special characters, or flirtatious names or nicknames.
+• Your CV header is better equipped with your full name (can be in caps), updated phone number, current location, a hyperlink to your LinkedIn profile, and email address.
+For the latter, choose something professional, such as [email protected], without random numbers, special characters, or flirtatious names or nicknames.

 Computer Science Tutor CV Example